All Episodes

 Isn't that interesting?

-Trump's transition is moving faster than Obama's and Clintons.
+Trump's transition is moving faster than Obama's and Clinton's.

-They've kept up a steady drumbeat of reports claiming that Trump's transition is in chaos.
+Last few days, the alt-radical left, Trump-hating media, they've kept up a steady drumbeat of reports claiming that Trump's transition is in chaos, that it's rife with internal divisions.

 Nobody can agree on anything.